BROOD X CICADA UPDATE

 We try to minimize our use of all single-use plastics in the landscape.

-If you have newly planted specimen trees or trees that were specially pruned, we are happy to discuss a management strategy either by us or provided by your arborist.
+If you have newly planted specimen trees, fruit trees or trees that were specially pruned, we are happy to discuss a management strategy either by us or provided by your arborist.

 If you are interested in a deeper dive into the subject: